Submitty/submitty.github.io/_docs/sysadmin/course_archiving.md

 ### Convert your Course Files & Directories to _Read Only_

 To prevent accidental modification, we recommend that you remove write access from folders and files for archived courses.
-And consider switching the group for your course to limit access to the files of past semesters to the current instructors only.
+And we suggest you consider switching the group for your course to limit access to the files of past semesters to the current instructors only.

 ```
 chmod ugo-w /var/local/submitty/courses/<SEMESTER>/<COURSE>
 ```

+Note that both of these changes can be nontrivial to revert (since the permissions and group ownership are nonuniform within the course directory.

 _TODO: Add more instructions and notes as the procedure is developed._

 ### Backup your Data

-Now's also a good time to backup the data for the course.
+Now's also a good time to make a final backup the data for the course.

 ```
 /var/local/submitty/courses/<SEMESTER>/<COURSE>
 ```

-We recommend that you preserve the submission files for the course if you plan to run Lichen Plagiarism Detection against past terms.
+We recommend that you preserve the submission files for the course in the current location if you plan to run Lichen Plagiarism Detection against past terms.

 ```
 /var/local/submitty/courses/<SEMESTER>/<COURSE>/submissions